robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-happiness-lessons-from-a-new-science.markdown

 Among humans, controlled experiments to improve parenting have been shown to have lasting effects on the children. (pg.
 60)

-For many reasons mothers treat one twin differently from another, and even by the age of seven we can see that the facoured twin behaves much better. (pg.
+For many reasons mothers treat one twin differently from another, and even by the age of seven we can see that the favored twin behaves much better. (pg.
 60)

 # What's going wrong?

 Bhutan is small Buddhist kingdom in the Himalayas.
 In 1998, the king announced that the nation's objective would be the Gross National Happiness.
 In 1999, the country's ban on television was lifted.
 Crime increased, families dissolved, and drug use rose. (pg.
 77)

-Unmarried parents are on averge twice as likely to split up as married parents. (pg.
+Unmarried parents are on average twice as likely to split up as married parents. (pg.
 79)

 In 1950, 20% of U.S. mothers went out to work.
 Now it is over 70%. (pg 82)